mdelgert/MyTemplate/MyTemplate.Shared/README.md

-# Project Title: MultiProjectTemplate.ClassLibrary
+# Project Title: MyTemplate.ClassLibrary

 _A brief tagline: A .NET project template for creating class libraries with integrated Serilog logging and hosting._

 ## Description

-**MultiProjectTemplate.ClassLibrary** is a .NET 8 project template designed to help developers quickly create class libraries with a robust logging and hosting setup.
+**MyTemplate.ClassLibrary** is a .NET 8 project template designed to help developers quickly create class libraries with a robust logging and hosting setup.
 The project template leverages `Microsoft.Extensions.Hosting` and Serilog for structured logging, enabling developers to easily create reusable class libraries for various types of applications.

 ## Dependencies